Krishang91/Etlpipeline/README.md

 # Astronomer Project: ETL Pipeline with NASA API Integration

 Welcome to Astronomer!
 This project was generated using the `astro dev init` command via the Astronomer CLI.
-It demonstrates how to develop and deploy Apache Airflow pipelines that pull data from NASA's API, process it, and store it in a PostgreSQL database.
+It demonstrates how to develop and deploy Apache Airflow pipelines that pull data from NASA's API, process it, and store it in an **AWS PostgreSQL server**.
 It also includes GitHub Actions for automated deployment to Astronomer Cloud.

 ---